arpitaapatel/arpitaapatel/README.md

 ---

 ###  Mindset
-Open to new challenges, eager to learn, and driven to create value, I’m excited about shaping the future of tech — one idea at a time.
+Open to new challenges, eager to learn, and driven to create value, I’m excited about shaping the future of tech.

-*Let’s build, innovate, and grow together. 🚀*

 ---

 ###  Status